 The Other “Ginsengs”

 Siberian Ginseng (Eleutherococcus senticosus)

 Eleuthero is a member of the Ginseng family, but different than Panax Ginseng.
-Eleuthero root, stem and bark are known to offer support for a healthy stress response and to strengthen the immune system.
-It may help you recover from and feel better quicker after illness.
+Eleuthero root, stem, and bark are known to offer support for a healthy stress response and to strengthen the immune system.
+It may help you recover from and feel better more quickly after illness.
 Eleuthero does not offer the benefits of energy or sexual enhancement.

 Dong Quai (Angelica sinensis)

 “In Asia, Dong Quai is to women’s health as Ginseng is to men’s health,” shares NFI.com founder Hethir Rodriguez in her article Dong Quai: Uterine Tonic and Fertility Herb….
 Dong Quai is thought of as the female Ginseng.
-It has been found useful for menstrual cramps, nourishing and building the blood in cases of anemia from heavy menstruation, PMS and for fatigue or low energy.
-Opposite of Ginseng, Dong Quai is thought to be better suited for calm, mild-mannered (not-firey) individuals.
+It has been found useful for menstrual cramps, nourishing and building the blood in cases of anemia from heavy menstruation, for PMS, and for fatigue or low energy.
+Opposite of Ginseng, Dong Quai is thought to be better suited for calm, mild-mannered (not-fiery) individuals.